Upper Buttermilk Falls parking

 Park Entrance: Turn left into the park entrance.
 The main parking lot is located near the base of the falls.
 Parking is available, but it can fill up quickly during peak times, such as weekends and summer afternoons.
 Arrive early to secure a spot.

-Trailheads and Swimming Area: Once parked, you will find trailheads leading to various hiking routes, including the Gorge Trail, which offers stunning views of the falls.
+Trailheads and Swimming Area: Once parked, you will find trailheads leading to various hiking routes, including the Gorge Trail, which offers striking views of the falls.
 The swimming area is located near the lower section of the park, close to the parking lot.
 Follow signs within the park to reach the designated swimming area.

 Additional Notes: Buttermilk Falls State Park has restroom facilities, picnic areas, and an information kiosk near the parking lot.
 Be sure to check park rules and regulations regarding swimming and trail use before proceeding.